Bus Interchanges and Terminals

 Hougang Bus Park Supports Hougang Central Int during construction of the Cross Island Line Hougang Station

-In addition, several bus services terminate at bus stops which do not count as bus termini.
+In addition, several regular bus services terminate at bus stops which do not count as bus termini.
 These are:

 • Bartley Road